StrangeNoob/animepahe-dl-desktop/README_DESKTOP.md

 Requirements
 - Node.js (18+) – required only for the React/Vite build tooling; the downloader no longer executes Node at runtime.
 - Rust toolchain – builds the Tauri backend.
 - ffmpeg – required for both streaming and concatenation.
+Place platform binaries under `src-tauri/resources/ffmpeg/<platform>/` before packaging to ship them with the app; otherwise the runtime falls back to the system `PATH`.
 - macOS note: the project depends on `winit` ≥ 0.30.12 with `objc2`’s `relax-sign-encoding` feature to avoid Sonoma monitor enumeration crashes.

 Build